This post may contain affiliate links. Please read our disclosure policy.

 a whole fruit pizza cut into triangle slices with strawberries, blueberries, mandarin oranges, kiwis and grapes on brown parchment paper

-Can You Make Fruit Pizza Ahead of Time?
+How to Make Simple Fruit Pizza Ahead of Time

 Yes, you can make fruit pizza ahead of time, however, for best results add the frosting and fruit right before serving.
 You can make the frosting ahead of time and store it in the fridge until ready to use.
 You can also slice the fruit ahead of time to save time on the day of assembly.